 Allison Porter: Organizer, catalyst, coach

 Allison Porter is an organizational consultant who has been there; as an organizer, an executive director, a change agent and a human being on this earth, Allison has worked every day to make a difference.
-She started her career as a housing rights organizer and then a union organizer in North Carolina.
+She started her career as a housing rights advocate and later a union organizer in the South.
 Her first mentors were Ann Atwater and C.P.
 Ellis, whose story is featured in the movie The Best of Enemies .

 In 2009, Allison joined forces with longtime colleague Joe Alvarez to form the Alvarez Porter Group.
 Together they have built a network of talented and committed change practitioners who understand the dynamics of membership organizations and multi-stakeholder groups.
 They bring a passion for results and values-based approach to leadership development and organizational change work.

-Allison lives in Brooklyn with her husband and occasional visits from her three sons.
+Allison lives in Brooklyn with her handsome husband, her adorable dog and occasional visits from her three wonderful sons.